Washington Nationals (2005-Present)

 The only selection who played for the franchise in both Montreal and Washington.
 Jose Vidro (1997-2006) tends to be overlooked because the team was in flux, and not very good during his time.
 He did make the National League All Star team three times while the team was still in Montreal.
 The team got better after the move to Washington, but he was in his thirties by that time, and was no longer the player he was in Canada.

-Anthony Rendon (2013-Present) is well on his way to earning this slot, but he’s still about four years away.
+Anthony Rendon (2013-2019) was well on his way to earning this slot, but he’s not there anymore, having taken the big bucks and moving to the west coast.
 Ryan Zimmerman (2005-Present) is just about through, and he hasn’t caught Tim Wallach (1980-1992) yet.
-Wallach was a five time All Star and a Gold Glove on defense.
+Wallach was a five time All-Star and a Gold Glove on defense.
 We’ve got him as the fourth best player in franchise history.

 Tim “Rock” Raines (1979-1990) had two great talents.
 The ability to get on base, and the ability to steal bases.
 His On Base Percentage in Montreal was .391, and he was successful stealing bases on 86% of his 741 attempts.
 A controversial Hall of Fame selection in his final year of eligibility in 2017, but nobody denies he was a quality player.